oleg-vyalyh/BackendlessDataCollection/README.md

 ---

 The collection has _**two modes of operation**_:
-  - _**persisted**_ - all retrieved objects are saved locally to enable faster access in future iterations.
+  - **persisted mode** - all retrieved objects are saved locally to enable faster access in future iterations.
 The persisted data is shared between all iterators returned by the collection.
 To enable this mode use the `preserveIteratedData` parameter.
-  - _**transient**_ - every iterator returned by the collection works with a fresh data collection returned from the server.
+  - **transient mode** - every iterator returned by the collection works with a fresh data collection returned from the server.

 The collection is not thread safe.